 Is Magnesium Oxide (MgO) a Refractory Material?

 In the refractory industry, one of the materials widely used is magnesia.
 It is chemically known as magnesium oxide (MgO).
 Magnesium oxide is a choice material because of its impressively high thermal and low electric conductivities, which are highly coveted properties in refractory materials.
 So, yes, magnesium oxide is indeed a refractory material.
-In this post, we will discuss what magnesium oxide is, its properties, and its applications as a refractory material.
+In this post, we will discuss what magnesium oxide is, its properties, and its application as a refractory material.

 Refractory application of magnesium oxide